dougeby/IntuneDocs/intune/advanced-threat-protection.md

 2. Select **Device Configuration** > **Profiles** > **Create profile**.
 3. Enter a **Name** and **Description**.
 4. For **Platform**, select **Windows 10 and later**
-5. For **Profile type**, select **Windows Defender ATP (Windows 10 Desktop)**.
+5. For **Profile type**, select **Microsoft Defender ATP (Windows 10 Desktop)**.
 6. Configure the settings:

-  - **Windows Defender ATP client configuration package type**: Select **Onboard** to add the configuration package to the profile.
+  - **Microsoft Defender ATP client configuration package type**: Select **Onboard** to add the configuration package to the profile.
 Select **Offboard** to remove the configuration package from the profile.

     > [!NOTE]
-    > If you've properly established a connection with Windows Defender ATP, Intune will automatically **Onboard** the configuration profile for you, and the **Windows Defender ATP client configuration package type** setting will not be available.
+    > If you've properly established a connection with Windows Defender ATP, Intune will automatically **Onboard** the configuration profile for you, and the **Microsoft Defender ATP client configuration package type** setting will not be available.

   - **Sample sharing for all files**: **Enable** allows samples to be collected, and shared with Windows Defender ATP.
 For example, if you see a suspicious file, you can submit it to Windows Defender ATP for deep analysis. **Not configured** doesn't share any samples to Windows Defender ATP.
   - **Expedite telemetry reporting frequency**: For devices that are at high risk, **Enable** this setting so it reports telemetry to the Windows Defender ATP service more frequently.